antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 The aims of these guidelines are:

-* To ensure APIs created by BASIS follow best practice in a way that makes them better to maintain and use.
+* To ensure APIs created by BASIS follow best practice in a way that makes them easier to maintain and use.
-* To ensure, where appropriate, APIs created by BASIS are of a consistent design with one another, so as to be able to share experience and ease maintaining multiple APIs.
+* To ensure, where appropriate, APIs created by BASIS are of a consistent design with one another, so as to be able to share experience and efficiently maintain multiple APIs.

 These aims will be achieved through these objectives:

 * Provide a series of guidelines focusing on the *design* and *behaviour* of APIs[1].
 * Promote the use of standards, best practice and how these create better APIs.
 * Ensure technologies and approaches used to create APIs are justified.
-* Provide, real world, non-abstract resources and practices which creators can use to provide functionality that meet these guidelines[2].
+* Provide, real world, non-abstract resources and implementations which creators can use to provide functionality that meet these guidelines[2].
 * In some cases, make opinionated decisions, with explanations why these have been made.
 * Ensure any relevant requirements that apply to BASIS through BAS, NERC, Government, etc. are followed.
 * Ensure these guidelines are updated in a timely fashion to ensure guidance remains relevant and APIs remain useful.

-[1] These guidelines provide one way of doing things that might not always be the only way nor the best way.
-In such cases, feel free to move away from the guidelines.
+[1] These guidelines provide one way of doing things, this is not the **only** way, and in some cases may not be the **best** way.
+In such cases, you **SHOULD** move away from these guidelines.
 However such APIs **MUST** state they do not follow these guidelines.
-You **MUST** also be aware of any potential repercussions such as security issues, consistency issues, etc.
+You **MUST** be aware of the potential repercussions of doing this such as security and interoperability issues, etc. and manage these yourself.

 [2] These are not required implementations, where others are more suitable they **SHOULD** be used.

 ## Scope

-* Currently these guidelines apply to APIs created by members of BAS Information Services only.
+* Currently these guidelines apply to APIs created by members of BAS Information Services (BASIS) only.
-* These guidelines apply to both new and existing APIs, which may require some existing APIs to be modified [1].
+* These guidelines apply to both **new** and **existing** APIs, which may require some existing APIs to be modified [1].
-* These guidelines apply to both internal and external APIs.
+* These guidelines apply to both **internal** and **external** APIs.
 Internal in this case refers to APIs used solely within BASIS, BAS or NERC.
 * These guidelines apply to HTTP based 'RESTful' APIs only.
 Web and data services in general are out of scope.
 * The specific technology stack used within an API is out of scope.
 These guidelines provide criteria on how choices in technology **SHOULD** be made and how these **SHOULD** be justified, but do not specify what languages, frameworks, methodologies **SHOULD** be used.

-[1] APIs where this cannot be achieved are still in scope of these guidelines but can choose not to implement them.
+[1] APIs where this cannot be achieved are still in scope of these guidelines, but can choose not to implement them.
 Such APIs **MUST** state whether they follow or no not follow these guidelines in their documentation.
+If an API does follow these guidelines it **MUST** indicate the version used.
+If an API does not follow these guidelines you **MUST** be of the potential repercussions of doing so, such as security and interoperability issues, etc. and manage these yourself.

 ## General Principles

 ### [x.x] APIs **SHOULD** be consistent but not uniform, using the most appropriate solution for each need

-Consistency, within these guidelines, refers to not only providing a similar response format, errors, etc. but also the *stability* (amount of change) and *sustainability* (long term maintenance and availability) of the API.
+Consistency, within these guidelines, refers to not only providing a similar response format, errors, etc. but also the *stability* (amount of change) and *sustainability* (long term maintenance and availability) of an API.

-This is the ninth GDS Design Principle and echoed below for convenience.
+This is the ninth GDS Design Principle, echoed here for convenience.

 > "Wherever possible we should use the same language and the same design patterns -- this helps people get familiar with our services.
 But, when this isn't possible, we should make sure our underlying approach is consistent.
 So our users will have a reasonable chance of guessing what they're supposed to do.

 > This isn't a straitjacket or a rule book.
 We can't build great services by rote.
 We can't imagine every scenario and write rules for it.
 Every circumstance is different and should be addressed on its own terms.
 What unites things, therefore, should be a consistent approach -- one that users will hopefully come to understand and trust -- even as we move into new digital spaces."

-Wherever possible APIs **SHOULD** use consistent terminology and meaning, including field names, actions, etc. Wherever possible these **SHOULD** be commonly used terms used elsewhere.
+Wherever appropriate APIs **SHOULD** use consistent terminology and meaning, including field names, actions, error formats, etc. Where appropriate these **SHOULD** be commonly used terms used elsewhere.

-APIs will not all serve the same purpose, however there are a number of common types that **SHOULD**, where appropriate, be consistent with one another.
-Some examples are listed in the 18F API Standards and echoed here for convenience:
+**APIs will not all serve the same purpose,** however there are a number of common types that **SHOULD**, where appropriate, be consistent with one another.
+Some examples are listed in the 18F API Standards, echoed here for convenience:

 > *  "*Bulk data*.
 Clients often wish to establish their own copy of the API's dataset in its entirety.
 For example, someone might like to build their own search engine on top of the dataset, using different parameters and technology than the "official" API allows.
 If the API can't easily act as a bulk data provider, provide a separate mechanism for acquiring the backing dataset in bulk.